fehbs/learningJavaOfZero/README.md

 public static void mai(String[]args) {

-// creates a new pe8rson object
+// creates a new person object

  Person p = new Person();